webmastersmith/WGU_Cloud_Computing/D330_Data_Systems_Administration/Data_Systems_Administration_Test_Questions.md

     - **Host Naming**: This method uses the hostname of the database server to establish a connection.
 Traditionally, it relies on a well-known default port number (usually 1521 for Oracle) for the specific service.
 The client cannot specify a different port in this scenario.
     - **Directory Naming**: Similar to External Naming, directory naming utilizes a directory service to locate connection details.
 This service likely includes the port number, but the client might not be limited to a fixed port configuration.
   - Therefore, Host Naming is the only method that enforces a fixed port number on the client side.
+- 11 % A database link named `wgu2021` has been created to link to a remote object in the `test` database.
+The object is named employee and is owned by `Scott`. % Which reference resolves to the remote object? % `scott.employee@wgu2021`,`scott.employee`,`employee`,`scott.employee@test`
+  - Out of the listed options, the reference that resolves to the remote object in the test database is: **`scott.employee@wgu2021`**
+    - Database links act as bridges between your local database and a remote database.
+    - To access a remote object like scott.employee in the test database, you need to include the database link name (wgu2021) in the reference.
+    - The syntax scott.employee@wgu2021 specifies the schema owner (scott), object name (employee), and the database link (wgu2021) that points to the remote database where the object resides.
+  - Here's why the other options wouldn't work:
+    - **`scott.employee`**: This reference would only work if the employee object existed locally within the current database schema.
+Since it's a remote object, additional information is needed to specify the database link.
+    - **`employee`**: Similar to option B, this would only refer to a local employee object if it existed.
+It wouldn't access the remote object through the database link.
+    - **`scott.employee@test`**: While this reference includes the schema owner (scott) and the object name (employee), it lacks the crucial element specifying the database link (wgu2021).
 - 12 % Which information from a remote database is included in the configuration of a database link? % User name,Data files,Tables,Views
   - The information from a remote database included in the configuration of a database link is **User name**.
   - Database links are configured on the local database and specify how to connect to the remote database.
 The user name is a crucial piece of information required to establish a secure connection and grant access to the remote database.